-This winter squash soup can be made with any type of winter squash.
-The cooking time, start to finish, is longer than that of the Diva’s Winter Squash Soup due to the baking time – making this a great recipe for the weekend or a day you get home from work early, so you can do other things while the squash bakes.
-Since I almost always use knobby-textured buttercup, kachoba, or red kuri squash for this recipe, baking the squash prevents me from having to peel it!
+You can make this winter squash soup with any winter squash.
+This a great recipe for the weekend or a day you get home from work early so that you can do other things while the squash bakes.
+Since I almost always use knobby-textured buttercup, kachoba, or red Kuri squash for this recipe, baking the squash prevents me from having to peel it!

 - 2 tbs unsalted butter